39ro/fireboost/README.md

 ### Just a reminder
-This in a unofficial library for Firestore (https://firebase.google.com/docs/firestore) we recommend replicating the operation, where it's possible, in a test project to check if the output is what expected before to run any operation in a production environment.
+This in a unofficial library for Firebase (Authentication, Firestore) we recommend replicating the operation, where it's possible, in a test project to check if the output is what expected before to run any operation in a production environment.
 Thanks for using and testing this library!

 ### Contributing